Lionel Conacher: Canadian professional football

 Conacher had not played competitive football since turning professional.
 At one point he was offered a position as coach of the Montreal AAA Winged Wheelers, but disappointed the Interprovincial Rugby Football Union club when he turned down the job due to his other commitments.
-He was not absent the game long, however, as Conacher returned to football in 1933.
+He was not absent from the game long, however, as Conacher returned to football in 1933.
 He was part of an effort to launch a new professional league that would feature both Canadian and American teams.
 The league never came to fruition, but Conacher organized what became the first professional football team in Canada.
 He captained the team, based out of Toronto, which was known as the Crosse and Blackwell Chefs following a sponsorship with a local food products company.
 Conacher recruited former amateur players who had likewise left the sport in favour of paying jobs in other pro sports, including his brother Charlie.

 The first game was held Thanksgiving Day in 1933, an exhibition contest against the Rochester Arpeakos.
 A crowd of 10,000 attended the game to watch Conacher play his first competitive football game in Canada in ten years.
 He did not disappoint, scoring two touchdowns and setting up a third for the Chefs, and was hailed as the game's star despite an 18–15 loss.
 Toronto lost a return match in Rochester, but in the third and final game of their season, the Chefs defeated a team from Buffalo at Toronto by a score of 18–0.
 Conacher was again the star, rushing for two touchdowns and scoring 13 of his team's points.
 He organized the team for a second year in 1934, known as the Wrigley Aromints due to new sponsorship, and again played an exhibition schedule as the team remained unaffiliated with any league.
 The team again played three games, winning all three.
 However, at the age of 34 years, Conacher found that the game was too hard on his body physically, and neither he nor his team returned for a third season.